Related:

 The H-II UN International Legal/Human Rights Focus is Human Trafficking

-global law enforcement incursion and relief initiative that includes:
+coordinated global law enforcement incursion and relief initiative

 - prosecution